 CB9 – Students should be able to communicate their conclusions and the knowledge and ultimate reasons that support them to specialized and non-specialized audiences in a clear and unambiguous manner.

-RESG1 – Sufficient knowledge of basic and technological subjects, which enables the development of new methods and procedures
+RESG1 – Sufficient knowledge in basic and technological subjects, enabling the development of new methods and procedures

-RESG2 – Ability to solve complex problems and make responsible decisions based on scientific and technological foundations
+RESG2 – Ability to solve complex problems and make responsible decisions based on scientific and technological knowledge

-RESG3 – Ability to conceive and develop technical, economic and environmental solutions appropriate to the needs of marine energy, propulsion and auxiliary installations
+RESG3 – Ability to design and develop technical, economic and environmental solutions appropriate to the needs of energy, propulsion and marine auxiliary installations

 RESG4 – Ability to manage, optimize and control the processes of operation, repair, redesign, conversion, maintenance and inspection of the above facilities